A VM is similar to a server in the cloud infrastructure.

 You can't move the VM to a different availability zone, but you can create a copy of it in a different availability zone.

 When creating a VM, you specify the amount of computing resources to be allocated to it: the number and performance of processor cores (vCPUs) and the amount of RAM.
 You can choose the appropriate amount of computing resources depending on the expected load.
-For more information, see the section VM computing resources.
+For more information, see the section Levels of core performance.

 At least one disk must be attached to a VM, that is, a boot disk.
 Currently, you can only attach a boot disk when creating a VM.

 You can also attach additional disks to the VM.
 You can either attach a previously created disk or create a disk along with the VM.
 You can create a new disk empty or restore it from a snapshot or image.

 You can attach and detach additional disks even after you created the VM.